vvb333007/espshell/extra/README.md

 When compiled, ESPShell searches for its include (i.e. "espshell.h") file in sketch directory and in "extra/" subdirectory of sketch directory.
-If found - "espshell.h" is then used by ESPshell to get some compile time setting overrides (there is number of them commented out in the "epshell.h")
+If found - "espshell.h" is then used by ESPshell to get some compile time setting overrides (there are number of them commented out in the "epshell.h")